 As a shaman you preserve a balance, you aren’t so easy to level as to make it a one-and-done process, yet you don’t lag so far as to make it to the level cap only to discover it’s been increased by another 10 levels, once again.
 You can definitely level quickly enough to be satisfying.

-- Restoration only if you want to stick with the dungeon leveling thing.
-It’s a bit, ahem, slow otherwise.
+- Restoration is one of the better healing specs in the game, but the damage is lacking.
+Go with Resto only if you want to stick with the dungeon (or PvP) leveling thing.

 Race makes little difference, so play what you like.
 If you have to be efficient…